loosenthedark/brew-barberista-landing-page/README.md

 ### Acknowledgments:

 - I've been fortunate enough to be paired with an incredibly helpful and approachable mentor in [Tim Nelson](https://github.com/TravelTimN).
 He has been on hand throughout this project's evolution to offer pointers, timely feedback and guidance.
 Cheers, Tim!
 - My better half Ana deserves a medal, not just a mention, for all her constant support and encouragement.
-She was also the one who suggested I should speed up the background barista video above the fold on desktop 😁
+She also conducted plenty of ad hoc testing on a variety of devices, and it was she who suggested I speed up the background barista video above the fold on desktop 😁

 ![Brew Barberista responsive footer device mockups](docs/images/screenshots/mockups/brew-barberista-footer.png)